eli64s/readme-ai/README.md

 #### 🔐 OpenAI API

-To use the README-AI application, you will need to create an account with OpenAI to generate an API key.
-The steps below outline this setup process:
+To use the *README-AI* app, you must create an OpenAI API account and generate an API key.
+The steps below outline this process:

 <details closed><summary>OpenAI API User Guide</summary>